Promotion of MICE Hosting and Attraction

 Come experience for yourself the future of events in Japan.

-In cooperation with the Japan National Tourist Organization (JNTO), the JTA is implementing various promotions such as exhibiting at overseas trade show to increase Japan's visibility as a MICE location.
+In cooperation with the Japan National Tourist Organization (JNTO), the JTA is implementing various promotions such as exhibiting at overseas trade shows to increase Japan's visibility as a MICE location.
 At the same time, it provides practical support to organizers and others working to hold and attract MICE.
 Please visit the JNTO Web site below for information or inquiries regarding holding and attracting MICE.

 The “Japan Meeting & Incentive” page of Japan National Tourist Organization (JNTO) website